dss99911/kotlin-simple-architecture/README.md

 }
 ```

-### Sign-in/Sign-up, OAuth(google, facebook, etc)
+## Sign-in/Sign-up, OAuth(google, facebook, etc)
 - Experimental, Security review is required.
 - you can choose authentication method (basic, digest)
 - you can choose session method (Session, JWT Token)
-- This OAuth feature doesn't use android or ios library(it may be supported in the future). but it use web browser. so, you can add any custom OAuth provider.
+- This OAuth feature doesn't use android or ios library
+    - each OAuth provider's library is better on user's navigation perspective. so, it may be supported in the future
+    - but this approach also has merit that you can add any custom OAuth provider like [this](https://github.com/dss99911/kotlin-simple-architecture/blob/ff58afa111b1fbbd4cf67f572d26a46ce5449692/kotlin-simple-architecture/src/jvmMain/kotlin/kim/jeonghyeon/auth/SignInAuthConfiguration.kt#L126)
+- we generally implement authentication, oauth for each product.
+    - It's not easy to implement them as we have to consider security, and also implementation is not simple.
+    - and it's used various product. so, it's better to support by framework side
+    - but the implementation is varioud on different product.
-- we generally implement authentication, oauth for each product. but, I feel it's duplicated work. so, seperated to common part and customization part.
+    - so, I seperated it to common part and customization part.
 This library provides common part. so, developer just configure it, then customize it for their product requirement.

 backend
 ```kotlin